KcanCurly/nessus-verifier/README.md

   * Checks if TLS is enforced
   * If TLS is used check TSL/SSL versions and ciphers and bits
   * Checks if it is open relay (Please check configuration file to specify e-mails)
+  * Checks if user enum is possible with VRFY,EXPN,RCPT

+## Implemented Applications

+* Microsoft Exchange
+  * Check computer name with autodiscover and exchange version with Exchange.asmx